abailly/abailly.github.io/drafts/agile-startup.md

 [^3]: Looks like the smart people at /ut7 have given a name to this: They call it [La bassine](http://ut7.fr/posts/blog/2015/03/05/les-pieds-dans-la-bassine.html) and apparently this has been developed as part of work on project for [Deliverous](http://blog.deliverous.com/2015-03-06.bassine.html)

+[^4]: Back in the 90s or even early 2000s you would have to be either a large corporation, a university or deep hacker group to be able to work distributedly in real time